supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-02.md

     > **Note:** If you get an "Our services aren't available right now" error (or a 404-type error) accessing the web application, then continue with the lab and come back to this later.
 Sometime this can take a ~10 minutes for the routing rules to publish before it's "live".

-    > If you continue to have this issue beyond 15 minutes, ensure that you are using the correct backend host header (Step 5) and using HTTP for both the routing rules and the health probes of the backend pools.
+    > If you continue to have this issue beyond 15 minutes, ensure that you are using the correct backend host header (Step 5) and HTTP for both the routing rules and the health probes of the backend pools.
 (Step 4).

    > **Congratulations** on completing the task!
-Now, it's time to validate it.
+Now, it is time to validate it.
 Here are the steps:
-   > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
+   > - Click on the **Validate** button for the corresponding task.
+You can proceed to the next task if you receive a success message.
    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
-We are available 24/7 to help
+   > - If you need any assistance, please contact us at **cloudlabs-support@spektrasystems.com.** We are available 24/7 to help.
    <validation step="0bdbfd04-f20a-4db0-abae-810ff8964a34" />

 ## Summary

-In this exercise, you have deployed disaster recovery (DR) resources and inspected DR for the Domain Controller tier.
-DR was then configured for both the SQL Server and Web tiers, followed by the setup of a public endpoint using Azure Front Door.
+In this exercise, you have deployed Disaster Recovery (DR) resources and inspected DR for the Domain Controller tier.
+DR was then configured for both the SQL Server and Web tiers, followed by setting up a public endpoint using Azure Front Door.

-### You have successfully completed the exercise
+### You have successfully completed the exercise.
-Now, click on **Next** from the lower right corner to move to the next page.
+Click **Next** from the lower right corner to move to the next page.